a2life/shogi-board/readme.md

 Move notation

-Anything after '*' is considered as a comment and will be displayed in comment window.
+Anything after '***' and before '***' is considered as a comment paragraph and will be displayed in comment window.

 kifstr is 5 or 6 character string.